 Your Cross May Be Heavy, so Strengthen Your Spirit

 Peter wrote, “Therefore, since Christ suffered for us in the flesh, arm yourselves also with the same mind, for He who has suffered in the flesh has ceased from sin.”
-(1 Peter 1:4) That is you and that is me!
-Jesus carried a literal cross.
+(1 Peter 1:4) Jesus carried a literal cross.
 You carry a spiritual one.
 Remember that your fight isn’t with flesh and blood.
 Your struggle is always, always, always spiritual.
-(Ephesians 6:12) When Jesus said to deny yourself, take up your cross and follow Him, He knew exactly what He was saying – and He said it anyway.
-What does it mean to “take up” your cross?
-Do what Jesus did:
+(Ephesians 6:12) You’ll need spiritual weapons to stay strong in your faith: The Word of God, the power of Praise and worship; and the prayer of faith.

 - Refuse to stay down even if that “cross” lands right on top of you.
+(Read Proverbs 24:16)

-- Grab that “cross” and carry it until you haul it to Calvary and crucify that thing once and for all.
+- Take up your cross and carry it until you haul it to Calvary and crucify that thing once and for all.
 (Read Philippians 3:13-14)

 “Those who are Christ’s have crucified the flesh with its passions and lusts.”
 (Galatians 5:24)

 Everyone has a “cross” to bear.
 We all fight the flesh and fight we must until we reach heaven!
 Remember Jesus said, “Take My yoke upon you, and learn from Me.
 For I am meek and lowly in heart, and you will find rest for your souls.
 For My yoke is easy, and My burden is light.”
 (Matthew 11:29-30) Jesus’ real burden wasn’t the weight of the cross.
 His burden was for people.
 “But seek first the kingdom of God and his righteousness, and all these things will be added to you.”
 (Matthew 6:33)

 There is More that Jesus Christ Wants to Lead You Into!
 Go deeper into His Word: “Faith Moves Mountains, but Can it Move You?”